JesusVazquezDev/JVazquezDev/README.md

 - 👋 Hi, I’m Jesus!
 - 👀 I’m interested in Software Security and Cyber Security as a whole
 - 🌱 I’m currently learning AI, Operating Systems, C++
-- 💞️ I’m looking to collaborate on iOS Security Research, Risk Assessments and testing.
+- 💞️ I’m looking to collaborate on iOS Security Research, Risk Assessments and testing software security.
 - 📫 You can reach me at info@jesusvazquez.dev or via https://www.linkedin.com/in/jesusvazquezdev/

 <!---